 A vintage Pan Am vibe with these 1960s-style Modernist sweatshirts by Mr B’s Soulful Tees.

-After all, it is sweatshirt season and if you want the world to know of your love of modernism and you like a vintage logo, this is the shirt for you.
-Also, don’t worry about the red, as this design is available in pretty much any colour you like, as well as all the sizes you probably need.
+After all, it is sweatshirt season, and if you want the world to know of your love of modernism and you like a vintage logo, this is the shirt for you.
+Also, don’t worry about the blue, as this design is available in pretty much any colour you like, as well as all the sizes you probably need.

 Some of the older ones are still available on Amazon and eBay if you want the Sydney Opera House, the Guggenheim, Villa Savoye or Robie House, as well as the Lego Architecture construction kit.
 But note prices are rising.
 I’m so glad someone bought me Villa Savoye when it came out!
 I still have it and haven’t found time to make it yet.
 Maybe this Christmas break.

-18. South Bank pop art range by Art and Hue
+18. Architecture pop art range by Art and Hue

-Classic imagery and architecture, but the South Bank pop art range by Art and Hue adds in a colourful twist.
+Classic imagery and architecture, but with a colourful pop art twist.
+Which is what Art and Hue is known for.